SalomonSuspect/MrGoodLifeSite/mrgoodlifesite/homeprojects/README.md

  * Basic CI to validate

 ## TO DO
+[ ]- Add form to detailed page that will add a journal entry and mark task complete/reschedule on cadence

 [ ] - Identify flow when task with cadence is complete

 [ ] - Need to make sure that if cadence is entered due date is entered

-[ ] - Add sorted list by priority

-[ ] - Add sorted list by due date
+[] - Add sorted list by due date

 [ ] - Add duration/time estimate to tasks

+[X] - Add sorted list by priority - Done via HTML right now